Bio:

+Hello!
+My name is Victoria.
+I have been passionately pressing buttons on a camera since I was 14.
+I got my start in fashion when I was very young, frequently traveling to NYC and Miami for work.
+I even had a little article written about my work in Dazed and Confused.
 I am driven by nostalgia.
-I find my inspiration specifically comes from vintage roadside Americana, liminal spaces, 60's and 70's art cinema, and my own rural and suburban living experiences.
+I find my inspiration specifically comes from childhood memories, vintage roadside Americana, liminal spaces, 60's and 70's art cinema, and my own rural and suburban living experiences.
 In my process I like to blend film, digital, and mixed media to create saturated colors and a dreamy light headed effect in my photographs.
-I'd like to think my photography exists in a parallel universe I've created.
-I seek to turn the familiar into fantasy.
-Shopping malls and dollar stores can be as beautiful in the background of a portrait as a flowering tree, and also very comforting.
+I'd like to think my photography exists in a parallel universe, a cinematic and quiet place.
+I seek to turn the familiar into fantasy, shopping malls and dollar stores are as beautiful to me in the background of a portrait as a flowering tree.
+I aim to find comfort in the mundane everyday spaces that we unconsciously travel through in life.

 Even more, Zeoli has published on countless platforms includingDazed and Confused and Posture Magazine.
 She has also been on exhibition at TheLouvre for The Exposure Awards.
 With many clients and publications, Zeoli’stalent only grows.
 She refers to herself as “a kaleidoscopic photographer andmixed media artist”.
 Her multifaceted capabilities add the perfect flair andfuel to her work. "